E06.0 Policies on Faculty Rank and Promotion

 The documents provided by the dean’s office which are not part of the candidate’s portfolio include the following:

-1. Internal Letters: The promotion committee chair shall seek letters from all tenured Professors in the candidate’s department and require a letter from the candidate’s department head.
+- Internal Letters: A letter from the candidate’s department head is required.
+The college promotion committee chair shall seek written input, either individually or in groups, from all tenured Professors in the candidate’s department, with the exception of any members who are also serving on the College promotion committee.
+Either a single letter representing the input from the tenured Professors or letters from individual tenured Professors shall be submitted to the promotion committee chair.
 Each letter must have a clear statement recommending for or against the promotion of the candidate.

 In all cases, the external reviewers must be at the rank of Professor or equivalent, and shall not have personal ties or conflicts of interest (C4.0) with the candidate.
 The reviewers should have fields of study within the candidate's expertise.